 The Hardware in these individual projects also varies but the general Idea of the concept is fixed.
 For a smart mirror, you generally need a computing interface, a reflective mirroring component and a display component.
 The techniques and component combination can vary, however for the general production of a smart mirror, the concept yet remains a bit similar.

-On the Internet there are also tools and platforms to develop on.
-MagicMirror.builders, a community for magic mirror software development, have gathered and created the Magic Mirror framework, which is the current popular standard for these projects.
+On the Internet there are also tools and platforms to develop on. www.MagicMirror.builders, [4] a community for magic mirror software development, have gathered and created the Magic Mirror framework, which is the current popular standard for these projects.
 Most of these projects use this Development Framework and create features and their own version of it.
 The framework is developed on JavaScript and is open and publicly available on GitHub.
 The features developed by individuals presented are very different from what the ML55E and Panasonic beauty mirror does.
 Their approach is to have multiple features and applications to be supported by their smart mirrors.

 Weather it is voice commands via a smart assistant or even something completely different like gesture support, someone may have developed something like this, on a basic level.
 One of the most common products that is created by hardware enthusiasts is a smart mirror that only displays the needs of basic information during your daily routine at the bathroom.
 This is where Samsung have gotten their inspiration of their OLED smart mirror.